Liquid Instruments raises $13.7M to bring its education-focused 8-in-1 engineering gadget to market – TechCrunch

 Part of learning to be an engineer is understanding the tools you’ll have to work with — voltmeters, spectrum analyzers, things like that.
 But why use two, or eight for that matter, where one will do?
 The Moku:Go combines several commonly used tools into one compact package, saving room on your workbench or classroom while also providing a modern, software-configurable interface.
 Creator Liquid Instruments has just raised $13.7 million to bring this gadget to students and engineers everywhere.

 The idea behind Moku:Go is largely the same as the company’s previous product, the Moku:Lab.
 Using a standard input port, a set of FPGA-based tools perform the same kind of breakdowns and analyses of electrical signals as you would get in a larger or analog device.
-But being digital saves a lot of space that would normally go towards bulky analog components.
+But being digital saves a lot of space that would normally go toward bulky analog components.

 The Go takes this miniaturization further than the Lab, doing many of the same tasks at half the weight and with a few useful extra features.
 It’s intended for use in education or smaller engineering shops where space is at a premium.
 Combining eight tools into one is a major coup when your bench is also your desk and your file cabinet.

-Those eight tools, by the way, are: waveform generator, arbitrary waveform generator, frequency response analyzer, logic analyzer/pattern generator, oscilloscope/voltmeter, PID controller, spectrum analyzer, and data logger.
+Those eight tools, by the way, are: waveform generator, arbitrary waveform generator, frequency response analyzer, logic analyzer/pattern generator, oscilloscope/voltmeter, PID controller, spectrum analyzer and data logger.
 It’s hard to say whether that really adds up to more or less than eight, but it’s definitely a lot to have in a package the size of a hardback book.

 You access and configure them using a software interface rather than a bunch of knobs and dials — though let’s be clear, there are good arguments for both.
 When you’re teaching a bunch of young digital natives, however, a clean point-and-click interface is probably a plus.
 The UI is actually very attractive; you can see several examples by clicking the instruments on this page, but here’s an example of the waveform generator: